singlestore-labs/wasi-data-rust/README.md

-# wasi-witx-sandbox
+# wasi-data-rust

-This is a sandbox for creating witx specs and bindings with interface-types in a devcontainer enabled repository.
+This project implements portions of the [wasi-data](https://github.com/singlestore-labs/wasi-data) specification in rust.
+It contains the following crates:

+* [wasi-interface-gen](./crates/wasi-interface-gen): convenience macro for compiling rust functions and types to wasm modules using the canonical abi for wasi interface types.
+* [example-wasm](./crates/example-wasm): example crate using `wasi-interface-gen` to compile a wasm module with interface types.
+* [example-wasmtime-host](./crates/example-wasmtime-host): example of using wasmtime to load and run the `example-wasm` crate.

 ## devcontainer

 This project uses VS Code [devcontainers](https://code.visualstudio.com/docs/remote/containers).

-All of the dependencies needed to create a Rust based witx-bindgen project are included in the devcontainer.

 If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started).

 1. Clone the repository and open in VS Code
-1. Press F1 and select the Remote-Containers: Open Folder in Container... command.
+2. Press F1 and select the Remote-Containers: Open Folder in Container... command.

 ## WASI